rjlee/actual-auto-categorise/README.md

 # Training schedule (once a week Monday at 06:30 UTC)
 TRAIN_CRON: "30 6 * * 1"
 TRAIN_CRON_TIMEZONE: UTC
+# Disable cron scheduling (daemon mode only; default: false)
+DISABLE_CRON_SCHEDULING: false
+# Logging level (info, debug, error)
 LOG_LEVEL: info
+# Classifier to use: 'ml' for Embed+KNN or 'tf' for TensorFlow.js (default: ml)
 CLASSIFIER_TYPE: ml
 ```

+A sample YAML config file is provided in `config.example.yaml`.
+Copy it to `config.yaml` or `config.yml` in the project root and adjust as needed.

 This setting controls where the scripts will download and cache your Actual Budget files — one subdirectory per mode (`train/` and `classify/`).